meta-morpho-sys/my-bank/README.md

 abc-bank
 --------

-### Steps I have taken:
+#### Steps I have taken to resolve the test:
-1. Introduced tests for "Account class"
+1. Introduced tests for "Account class", assigned other responsibilities.
 2. Added features for:
-* transfer between two accounts of one customer
+  * transfer between two accounts of one customer (in Bank class)
-* balance checking
+  * balance checking (in Account class)
+3. Refactored "Customer" class, reduced Customer responsibility and knowledge about account and transactions.
+4. Refactored Customer Test class by introducing mocks.
+5. Extracted AppTests into a Feature Test file.
+6. Extracted currency formatting function into a Utility class.

 ### Current Features